What is HIV and hepatitis C coinfection?

 HIV is spread mainly through the blood and through sexual contact.
 It can wear down your body's immune system, making it hard for your body to fight off dangerous infections.

 Hepatitis C is a disease that affects your liver.
 It is caused by a virus called the hepatitis C virus and it is spread mainly by blood, but sometimes by sex.
-In many cases, if you have hepatitis C, it never goes away.
+In many cases, if you have hepatitis C, it never goes away unless it is treated.
 Over time, it can cause other health problems, such as cirrhosis (or scarring of the liver) and liver cancer.

 How does being coinfected affect your health?